 Ventilation must be maintained during application and continue whilst solvent is released from the paint film during drying.
 Failure to do this may result in solvent retention within the coating system that will adversely affect it's long term performance.
-It must be maintained for a minimum period of 48 hours after coating application has been completed unless otherwise agreed with International Paint.
+It should be maintained for a suitable period after coating application has been completed.
+Please refer to the Walk-On Time graph (Section 2) for guidance on suitable ventilation periods.